borbysh/coolmomentum/README.md

 ## Stochastic Optimization by Langevin Dynamics with Simulated Annealing

-[//]: # (This repository contains implementations for [CoolMomentum: A Method for Stochastic Optimization by Langevin Dynamics with Simulated Annealing]
+This repository contains implementations for [CoolMomentum: A Method for Stochastic Optimization by Langevin Dynamics with Simulated Annealing]
 (https://arxiv.org/pdf/2005.14605.pdf)

-in TensorFlow and PyTorch.)
+in TensorFlow and PyTorch.

 ### Requirements